New iPad Pro (2018): Will a new iPad be released in 2018 after all?

 Unfortunately, there’s not much we can glean from the image that we hadn’t heard about already: there’s a (nearly) bezel-less screen design and the new iPad sports some new sensors on the left-hand side of the snap, presumably to support Apple’s Face ID technology.

 But that’s not all, far from it.
 Read on for everything you need to know about the next iPad Pro, starting with its rumoured release date.

 New iPad Pro (2018): Release date and price

 Quite often with Apple products, we can point to certain times of the year when it likes to refresh its products – but there’s no real pattern with the iPad Pro.
 Here’s how Apple has scheduled the releases thus far:

 - Original iPad Pro 12.9-inch − November 2015

 - iPad Pro 12.9-inch (2nd-gen) and iPad Pro 10.5-inch − June 2017

-With the September Apple event now in the past, all eyes will turn to October 2018 for a potential new iPad Pro launch, with a 2018 Mac Mini update and new MacBook Air also thought to be on the cards.
+With the September Apple event now in the past, all eyes will turn to October and November 2018 for a potential new iPad Pro launch, with a 2018 Mac Mini update and new MacBook Air also thought to be on the cards.

-New iPad Pro (2018) specs, features and design
+New iPad Pro (2018): Specs, screen and design rumours

 Cameras haven’t always been the focus of the iPad Pro range, but given Apple is going all-in on AR, there’s a chance the company boosts the real-world imagery iPad Pro users can see through the viewfinder.
 The last iPad Pro releases included a 12-megapixel rear-facing camera with a 7-megapixel selfie-cam.
 Perhaps there’ll be a modest update here.